mp-se/stirplate/README.md

 ## Setup

-The wifi version will create an access point at startup called StirPlate (password=password).
-In the portal you can choose the settings for OTA and Blynk.
+The wifi version will create an WIFI access point at startup called StirPlate (password=password).
+In the portal you can choose some of the settings.

 Double tap on the reset button will force the device into wifi setup mode.

-The following are the options you can set in the WIFI portal:
-* OTA URL; Point to a directory on a webserver where the firmware and version.json file is stored.
-If empty this function is disabled.
-* BLYNK SERVER; IP adress to the blynk server (192.168.4.1).
-If empty then blynk cloud will be used.
-* BLYNK PORT; If you are using the blynk docker image this is typlically (8080.
-Ignored when using blynk cloud.
-* BLYNK TOKEN; Token for your blynk app.
-If left empty, blynk is disabled.
-* PUSH TARGET HTTP; Endpoint to send data to.
-If empty this function is disabled.
-* PUSH TARGET INTERVAL; How often should data be sent to push targets (default 60s)
-* TEMPERATURE: Use C or F (Capital letters) to indicate if you want Celcius or Farenheight for the temp display.
-Deafult is C.
+See below for the description of the configuration paramaters.

 Once the device is on the wifi network it will have a running webserver that can show the active configuration and also force the device into configuration model.
 The name of the device will be __stirplateXXXXX.local__ (or just use the dynamic IP).
 Chip ID will be 6 characters and uniqe for that device (eg 7a84DC).